DzvinkaYarish/dist-chain-replication/README.md

 python node.py <node_id>
 ```

-HINT: In modern IDEs like PyCharm you
-can set up command line argument and allow parallel runs
+HINT: In IDEs like PyCharm you  can set up command line arguments and allow parallel runs